Visited: June 1999

 - Travelling on jeepneys – American jeeps converted into lively colorful buses.

-- Thrilling adventure of walking through the muddy mix of stones and ashes on the river bank bellow Pinatubo.
+- Walking through the muddy mix of stones and ashes on the river bank bellow Pinatubo.

 - Uncomfortable and unsecure feeling in the capital Manila.